grimme-lab/xtb_docs/source/qcxms_doc/qcxms_setup.rst

 Quantum Chemistry Codes Required
 ================================

-The low cost QC methods **GFN1-xTB** and **GFN2-xTB** are directly implemented into QCxMS.
-No further rights or installations of third-party software is required and the methods can be called directly by the program.
+The low cost QC methods **GFN1-xTB** and **GFN2-xTB** are directly implemented into QCxMS `via` the `tblite framework <https://github.com/tblite/tblite>`_.
+With this, no further installations of third-party software is required to create a spectrum at the semi-empirical level of theory.
 GFN2-xTB is set to run as default for QCxMS calculations.

-To run other QC methods, QCxMS needs ORCA or TURBOMOLE to function.
-If available, place the following QC executables in `/usr/local/bin`:
+To run other QC methods (e.g. DFT), ORCA or TURBOMOLE have to be installed on your system, either by using ``enviornment modules`` or by placing the executables in `/usr/local/bin`.

 +-----------+-----------------------------------------------------------------------+
 | MNDO99    |                                                                       |